 Special condition nine requires the consent holder to meet with interested submitters to the consent to discuss any matter relating to the exercise of the consent with particular reference to the monitoring programme design, implementation and interpretation.
-This condition is present throughout all consents for the Motukawa HEP scheme.

 Trustpower holds water permit 5087-1 to cover the taking and use of up to 7,787 L/s of water from Lake Ratapiko for HEP generation purposes.